stttkol/hell-world/README.md

-# hell-world
+# hello-world
-this is my the first step
-i am xiaopeng, a student.i do not know how to do anything with this.
+This is my the first step.
+I am xiaopeng, a student.
+I do not know how to do anything with this.
+But, it looks interesting.
-But,it looks interesting.